ewelinag-create/CEES/README.md

 Zero-shot Classification

-8. About the Author
+👩‍💻 8.
+About the Author

-I am a Criminology student with a strong interest in Artificial Intelligence applications in public safety, behavioural analysis and risk prediction.
-CEES combines the theoretical foundations of criminology with modern NLP techniques to explore how AI can support early intervention and evidence-based decision-making.
+I am a Criminology student passionate about applying Artificial Intelligence to behavioural risk prediction, conflict escalation and public safety challenges.
+This project combines criminology and machine learning to explore new ways AI can support early intervention and evidence-based decision-making.

-9. Contact
+⭐ 9.
+Contact

-For collaboration or feedback:
+If you would like to collaborate, discuss the research or provide feedback:
 Email: ewelina.gradwicka@gmail.com